snikket-im/snikket-ios/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Describe your feature proposal**
+A cleare and concise description of your feature request.

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Explain what problem this feature would solve for you, and what value it would bring to the app.
+For example, explain how you would use the feature in a real situation.

 **Additional context**
 Add any other context or screenshots about the feature request here.